evanhongo/design-pattern-tutorial/README.md

 - **Wraps around** component by maintaining a reference to it defines an interface that conforms to component's interface implements the additional functionality

 ---

+### 3. Bridge

+#### Client

+- Calls into abstraction to request an operation

+#### Abstraction

+- Declares an interface for first level abstraction
+- Maintains a reference to the Implementor

+#### RefinedAbstraction

+- Implements and extends the interface defined by Abstraction

+#### Implementor

+- Declares an interface for second level or implementor abstraction

+#### ConcreteImplementor

+- Implements the Implementor interface and defines its effects

+### 4. Facade

+#### Facade

+- Knows which subsystems are responsible for a request
+- Delegates client requests to appropriate subsystem objects

+#### Sub Systems

+- Implements and performs specialized subsystem functionality
+- Have no knowledge of or reference to the facade

+---